 - ½ teaspoon sugar

-- ½ cup 1 stick unsalted butter, cold and cubed
+- ½ cup 1 stick unsalted butter cold and cubed

 - 3 -5 tablespoon ice water

-For the Filling:
+For Filling:

 - 1 cup cubed butternut squash ½-inch pieces